Benefits of Bundling Renters Insurance and Auto Insurance

 Risk Basics Renters Sometimes Miss

 Bundling is also a good moment to confirm what your renters insurance does and does not cover.
-Standard renters often excludes flood and earthquake, and you might need separate coverage or endorsements depending on your location and building requirements.
+Standard renters often exclude flood and earthquake, and you might need separate insurance or endorsements depending on your location, state requirements, and building requirements..
 Keeping both policies with one insurer makes it easier to add the right extras without juggling multiple companies.

 Local perspective: Worthington and Sioux Falls